golioth/docs/docs/services/3-lightdb/2-structure-data.md

 title: Structuring Data
 ---

-All data on Light DB is stored as JSON like objects.
+All data on LightDB is stored as JSON like objects.
 You can think of it as a cloud-hosted JSON tree.

 There are no concepts of tables or records.
 When you add data to the JSON tree, it becomes a node in the existing JSON structure with an associated key.
 You can set any arbitrary keys and values inside that tree.